axway-streams/axway-amplify-streams-android/README.md

 To get a token, please sign up for free to the <a href="https://portal.streamdata.io/" target="_blank">streamdata.io portal</a> and follow the guidelines.
 You will find your token in the 'security' section.

+## Project dependencies

-The application dependancies are available on GitHub
+The application dependencies are available on GitHub

-<a href="https://github.com/FasterXML/jackson-databind" target="_blank">https://github.com/FasterXML/jackson-databind</a>
+* <a href="https://github.com/FasterXML/jackson-databind" target="_blank">https://github.com/FasterXML/jackson-databind</a>
-<a href="https://github.com/fge/json-patch" target="_blank">https://github.com/fge/json-patch</a>
+* <a href="https://github.com/fge/json-patch" target="_blank">https://github.com/fge/json-patch</a>
-<a href="https://github.com/tylerjroach/eventsource-android/" target="_blank">https://github.com/tylerjroach/eventsource-android/</a>
+* <a href="https://github.com/tylerjroach/eventsource-android/" target="_blank">https://github.com/tylerjroach/eventsource-android/</a>

 If you have any questions or feedback, feel free to contact us at <a href="mailto://support@streamdata.io">support@streamdata.io</a>